 If that is your issue, there are simple tricks you can use to achieve your aim.

-If you are using your Zoom on a personal computer, this guide has explained the steps to easily freeze a Zoom video without people noticing.
+If you use Zoom on a personal computer, this guide has explained the steps to easily freeze a Zoom video without people noticing.

 Moreover, if you want to freeze Zoom on your mobile, read this guide for more guidance.

 You can freeze a Zoom video on your iPhone if the iPhone supports split screening.
 If it does not support screening, you may find it hard to freeze a Zoom video unless you use third-party applications.